WVM2011-04

 how do you get away with it, really good staff

-Mayor: one mbr of public wishing to speak; strong supporter, Hugh Hamilton
+Mayor: one mbr of public wishing to speak; strong supporter, Hugh

 HH: a mbr of Streamkeepers but representing the board xxx